senthilinfo62/Flutter_template/README.md

 - **CI/CD**: GitHub Actions for automated testing and building
 - **Code Quality**: Strict linting rules with very_good_analysis

-> **📱 iOS Build Note:** iOS builds work perfectly locally and in production.
-They are temporarily disabled in CI due to Firebase SDK 11.x compatibility issues with GitHub Actions Swift environment.
-This is a known issue affecting many Firebase projects and does not impact local development or production deployments.
+> **📱 iOS Build Status:** iOS builds are enabled in CI/CD with intelligent error handling.
+Due to Firebase SDK 11.x compatibility issues with GitHub Actions Swift environment, iOS builds may fail in CI but this doesn't affect the pipeline success. iOS builds work perfectly locally and in production.
 >
 > **🚀 Fastlane Integration:** This template includes Fastlane configuration for advanced iOS build automation.
 Use `cd ios && bundle exec fastlane build_firebase` for local iOS builds with enhanced Firebase compatibility settings.